finopsfoundation/framework/_capabilities/utilization-efficiency.md

 #### As someone in a Business/Product role, I will…
 - Clearly define service KPIs so that engineering are able to design efficient services within the defined boundaries
 - Provide demand forecasts and information on the demand pattern profiles (daily/weekly/monthly/cyclic)
-- Establish the business goals for the objective - i.e. release to customers as quickly as possible, release to customers w/ an availability of 99.99%, etc. (aka Business Value Creation!)
+- Establish the business goals for the objective - i.e. release to customers as quickly as possible, reduce the effective storage rate by >20%, release to customers w/ an availability of 99.99%, etc. (aka Business Value Creation!)

 #### As someone in a Finance/FinOps role, I will…
 - Highlight any opportunities to increase utilization and efficiency and work with the teams to review feasibility of alternative options